Qubinode/qubinode-installer/README.md

 * OKD - The Origin Community Distribution of Kubernetes that powers Red Hat OpenShift.

 The installer supports installing Red Hat OpenShift (OCP) or The Origin Community Distribution of Kubernetes (OKD).
- - Current state is support only exist for OKD3.
+ - Current state is the installer primarly supports deploying OKD3, OCP3, and OCP4.
 Installing OCP3 or OCP4 will require a Red Hat subscription.
+The installer also supports deploying other Red Hat products.
  - Installing OCP3 or OCP4 will requires a Red Hat OpenShift subscription.
 Please contact Red Hat slaes.
  - The base OS is RHEL.
 If you are installing OKD3 you can take advantage of the no-cost RHEL subscription available at developers.redhat.com.